Kheman9862/Kheman9862/README.md

 ### Hi there 👋

-A seasoned and creative web developer with 4+ years which include 1 year of work experience of experience leveraging CSS and JavaScript frameworks to build web & mobile applications, and interactive features that drive business growth and improve UX.
+A seasoned and creative web developer with 4+ years which includes 1 year of work experience of experience leveraging CSS and JavaScript frameworks to build web & mobile applications, and interactive features that drive business growth and improve UX.
 I have a strong focus on users goals and profound passion to reduce the complexities with flair of design and my delicate and careful nature ensures high quality sites delivery.

 ## Key skills